Key dates

 Wednesday 29 April

-Learn from industry experts in the field of landslide risk management.
+Learn from industry experts in the field of landslide risk management, emergency response and slope stability assessment.
 For more details see our training page.
+The day will also include time for media training with Science Media Centre Welcome Function is planned for Wednesday evening.

 Thursday 30 April